BACKGROUND

 PHASE II

 Task 6.
-Formulate innovative strategies and promising approaches to address barriers identified in Phase I. Consideration should be given to diverse demographic and geographic contexts across states, as well as to funding and legal constraints.
+Formulate innovative strategies and promising approaches to address barriers identified in Phase I. Consideration should be given to geographic contexts across states, funding, and legal constraints.

 Task 7.
 Prepare Interim Report No. 2, which documents the work completed in Task 6.
 Update the work proposed for Phase III.